Elizabeth-Edwards-Lab/rdase_db/README.md

 2019-09-14
-1. sort the list in database page if click the group, show the page with only these groups (Done)
+1. sort the list in database page (ongoing) if click the group, show the page with only these groups (Done)
 2. add group in the tree [Done]
-2.1 create the tree based on organism or group
+2.1 create the tree based on organism or group (Done)
 3. remove the selection certiera of average aa group (Done => set aa similarity threshold to 0.0)
 4. find all these NCBI accession number and link them at listing sequence page (=> public number (accession number) + common name)